Are you planning a trip to Fairbanks, Alaska? Looking for the best things to do in Fairbanks, Alaska?

 When is the Best Time to Visit Fairbanks Alaska?

-This post is all about things to do in Fairbanks in summer.
+This post is all about things to do in Fairbanks in June, July, August, and maybe September.
+Basically, all summer long.
 We loved visiting during the summer solstice.
 However, we did ask a local and they said March was a great time to visit.

 How Many Days Do I Need in Fairbanks Alaska?